a-poor/toydb/docs/index.rst

 I started writing ``ToyDB`` as a _toy_ project, in order to get a better sense of how RDBMSs work.

-My goal isn't to write a high-performance database or even necessarily to finish ``ToyDB`` -- it's to continue to get a better understanding of the inner workings of a database.
+My goal isn't to write a high-performance database or a fully ANSI compliant RDBMS, it's to continue to get a better understanding of the inner workings of a database.

 Installation
 -------------